 Behind the scenes, William was asking his father and the queen for advice about his future; both advised him not to rush into anything.

 Meanwhile, the paparazzi were sorely disappointed if they were hoping to catch William and Kate together.
-Visits had been few and far between once he went to Dorset, and then he was photographed enjoying an evening with friends, including other girls, at Boujis, an exclusive nightclub in London they used to frequent.
+Visits became few and far between once he went to Dorset.

-As in, he was in town, and not spending the evening with his supposedly serious girlfriend.
-Then he was photographed with his arm around one girl and dancing with another at a club closer to his posting.
+And then he was photographed enjoying an evening with friends, including other girls, at Boujis, an exclusive nightclub in London he had frequented with Kate.
+As in, William was in town, and not spending the evening with his supposedly serious girlfriend.
+Another night he was photographed with his arm around one girl and dancing with another at a club closer to his posting.